 - teacher observation

 Reporting to Parents

-Parents should receive three progress reports each semester from teachers.
+Parents should receive two progress reports each semester from teachers.
 These reports focus on the child’s achievements against the Victorian Curriculum Standards and effort.
 Parents/Carers can access these reports through the Compass portal.

 Parents are always most welcome to discuss student progress with their child’s class teacher.